 - 2 1/4 cups rum

-- 1 in vanilla bean - cut half for aged quality or 3 Tablespoons of a good quality vanilla extract for instant gratification
+- 1 inch vanilla bean - cut in half lengthwise for aged quality or 3 Tablespoons of a good quality vanilla extract for instant gratification

 - Stir sugar into hot coffee and stir until the sugar is dissolved.